 Due to spatial restriction within the theatre, we are only able to accommodate wheelchair transfers.
 Patrons need to be able to transfer to one of our seats which have armrests.
 The Transfer Seats are 5 steps up from the foyer in the Circle.
 Our staff are always available to provide assistance and will store the wheelchair in the foyer during the performance, however they will not be permitted to lift patrons.

 There is an infrared system working throughout the auditorium with both loop and conventional headsets.
 Headsets must be booked in advance and a deposit is required.
 Upon arrival, please speak to a member of staff to receive your headset.

-Guide dogs and hearing dogs are permitted in the auditorium and staff can dog sit by prior arrangement.
+Assistance Dogs are permitted in the auditorium and staff can dog sit by prior arrangement.
 Dogs will be looked after in the manager’s office.
 Please inform the box office at the time of booking.